gamermount56/sdk-readme/README.md

 public bool Visible { get; }
 ```

 `Visible` means that this piece is in the play area.
-This **does not** includes persisted pieces that were not in the last vision frame.
+This **does not** includes persisted pieces that were not in the last vision frame. `Visible` values will flicker on/off as the vision algorithms work with imperfect camera input.

 ## Location
 ```csharp